apache/dubbo-website/content/en/contact/committer/release-guide/_index.md

 ---
 aliases:
-    - /zh/contact/committer/release-guide/
+    - /en/contact/committer/release-guide/
-description: 如何准备 Apache Release
+description: How to Prepare an Apache Release
-linkTitle: 发版准备
+linkTitle: Release Preparation
-title: 如何准备 Apache Release
+title: How to Prepare an Apache Release
 type: docs
 weight: 2
 ---